yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ## Non-Goals

 + Define the _data-plane_ object store interface to replace or supplement existing vendor interfaces (i.e. replace GCS, S3, or Azure Blob)
 + Bucket access management is not within the scope of this KEP.
-ACLs, access policies, and credentialing need to be handled out of band.
+ACLs, access policies, and credentialing need to be handled out-of-band.

 ##  Vocabulary

-+ _adapter_ - a pod per node which receives Kubelet gRPC nodePublish and nodeUnpublish requests, ensures the target bucket has been provisioned, and notifies the kubelet that the pod can be run.
++ _adapter_ - a pod per node which receives Kubelet gRPC _nodePublish_ and _nodeUnpublish_ requests, ensures the target bucket has been provisioned, and notifies the kubelet when the pod can be run.
-+ _brownfield bucket_ - an existing storage instance which could be part of a Kubernetes cluster or completely separate.
++ _brownfield bucket_ - an existing storage bucket which could be part of a Kubernetes cluster or completely separate.
 + _BucketRequest_ - a user-namespaced custom resource representing a request for a storage instance endpoint.
-+ _BucketClass_ - a cluster-scoped custom resource containing fields defining the provisioner and an immutable parameter set for creating new buckets
++ _BucketClass_ - a cluster-scoped custom resource containing fields defining the provisioner and an immutable parameter set for creating new buckets.
 + _Bucket_ - a cluster-scoped custom resource referenced by a `BucketRequest` and containing connection information and metadata for a storage instance.
++ _driver_ - a container (usually paired with a sidecar container) that is reponsible for communicating with the underlying object store to create, delete, grant access to, and revoke access from buckets.
+Drivers talk gRPC and need no knowledge of Kubernetes.
+Drivers are typically written by storage vendors, and should not be given any access outside of their namespace.
 + _greenfield bucket_ - a new bucket created by automation.
 + _object_ - an atomic, immutable unit of data stored in buckets.
++ _provisioner_ - a generic term meant to describe the combination of a sidecar and driver.
+"Provisioning" a bucket can mean creating a new bucket or granting access to an existing bucket.
++ _sidecar - a Kubernetes-aware container (usually paired with a driver) that is reponsible for fullfilling COSI requests with the driver via gRPC calls.
+The sidecar's access can be restricted to the namespace where it resides, which is expected to be the same namespace as the provisioner.
+The COSI sidecar is provided by the Kubernetes community.
 + _storage instance_ - refers to the back object storage endpoint being abstracted by the Bucket API (a.k.a “bucket” or “container”).
 + _driverless_ - a system where no driver is deployed to automate object store operations.
-COSI automation may still be deployed to managed COSI APIs.
-See [Architecture](#architecture).
+COSI automation may still be deployed to managed COSI APIs. **Note:** the current state of the KEP does not justify nor define driverless aka "static provisioning".
+If the community feels this is an MVP requirement we will need to flush this out.

 # Proposal